gobackup/gobackup.github.io/source/configuration/storages/index.html.md

 **`keep` as a Number**

-If `keep` have specified and once the `keep` limit has been reached, the older backup files will be removed.
+If `keep` having specified and once the `keep` limit has been reached, the older backup files will be removed.

 GoBackup will save the backup histories in `~/.gobackup/cycler.json`.